Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/editor-view/index.md

 Editor views are where end users primarily interact with documents and are customizable in a number of ways.

+@if (wpf) {

 > [!TIP]
+> The recommended settings for code editing are to use `Consolas` font with a `FontSize` of `13` (which is the WPF equivalent of an 11pt font).

+}

+@if (winforms) {

+> [!TIP]
-> If you want your SyntaxEditor instances to look just like Visual Studio's code editor, use the `Consolas` font with a `FontSize` of `13`.
+> The recommended settings for code editing are to use `Consolas` font with a `FontSize` of `11`.

+}

 ## Caret

 The SyntaxEditor caret is the bar that blinks within an editor view and marks the location where typing will insert text.
 It also is linked to the end position of a [selection](selection.md).
-SyntaxEditor optionally supports multiple selections and therefore multiple carets, which enables simulataneous editing in several document locations at the same time.
+SyntaxEditor optionally supports multiple selections and therefore multiple carets, which enables simultaneous editing in several document locations at the same time.

 See the [Caret](caret.md) topic for more information.